Mick51/DroneWheather/README.md

 # DroneWheather
-App for DJI RC2 and all phone and tablet
+App Meteo for DJI RC2 and all phone and tablet